• Home

 Breed Facts

 Brown Swiss cattle can be grey, dark brown, tan or even almost white in color.
 Their hooves, muzzle and switch are usually black.
-They are often noted for their big floppy ears and docile temperament.
+They are often noted for their docile temperament.

 Perhaps the oldest of all dairy breeds, Brown Swiss originated in the valleys and mountain slopes of Switzerland around 4000 B.C., according to some historians.